 Somewhere on his way to the Great Revolution, Juan Serpa got sidetracked.

-A native of Columbia, Serpa set off to Peterborough, Ontario when he was 17.
+A native of Colombia, Serpa set off to Peterborough, Ontario when he was 17.
 “I lived in a hippie commune somewhere in an Ontario forest, between my bachelor and post-graduate degree,” he says.
 “I shared a big house with 15 fellow hippies.
 The principle was to share everything.
 We only owned underwear, a toothbrush, and our soap bar.
 Other than that, everything was communal, including the clothing.
 We practiced dumpster diving to collect our food.
 The main philosophy behind the commune was anti-speciesism [the philosophy that all animal species are morally equal].
 Since then, I became interested in veganism.”

 “To be honest, I have no idea [when I realized I wanted to teach].
 I grew up with the dream of becoming a communist revolutionary.
 I came to Canada with the dream of studying post-Marxist philosophy,” says Serpa.
 “But, somehow, I ended up becoming a business school professor.
 Somewhere in the process I must have gotten co-opted.”